Skip to content

 Understand plan contracts and subtask DAGsPlan contract and DAG

-Understand pauses and handoff adviceHandoffs and advisors
+Handle pauses and adviceHandoffs and advisors

-Choose resume vs follow-upRecovery and resume
+Choose resume versus follow-upRecovery and resume

-Decision questionRead
+Quality questionRead

 How should a technical leader evaluate Orcho?For technical leaders

-What crosses the security boundary?Security and privacy
+What crosses the data-flow boundary?Security and privacy

 Use this layer when you are shaping Orcho for a repository, team, or extension.